madelinemarshall/BlueTidesMockImageCatalogue/README.md

 ```
 hlsp_bluetides_TELESCOPE_INSTRUMENT_zREDSHIFT_FILTER_vVERSION_sim-[PSF,NOPSF].fits
 ```
 as discussed in detail below.
-The file format is FITS with multiplt image extensions.
+The file format is FITS with multiple image extensions.

 A table showing the available telescope configurations, alongside key image properties, is shown below.